timonkrebs/MFE_Components/README.md

 ## Project Structure

-### Shell (mdmf-shell)
+### Shell (mfe-shell)

-The shell project located in: `projects/mdmf-shell` folder, its contains the shell application which is used to load remote Microfrontends using dynamic routing constructed from the Microfrontend array.
+The shell project located in: `projects/mfe-shell` folder, its contains the shell application which is used to load remote Microfrontends using dynamic routing constructed from the Microfrontend array.
 The list of Microfrontends can be loaded from a config if required, but for the example it is just an hardcoded array.

-The share libraries and Angular library (`mdmf-shared`) are configured within the Module Federation config:
+The share libraries and Angular library (`mfe-shared`) are configured within the Module Federation config:

 ```js
   plugins: [